kingdave4/My-Portfolio/content/Projects/nba_game_notification.md

 tags: ["AWS", "Terraform", "Lambda", "SNS", "EventBridge", "Python"]
 ---

-## NBA Game Updates Project 🚀

-Welcome to my 2nd Project of the 30 Days DevOps Challenge!
-I am excited to continue this journey of learning cloud technologies and tackling hands-on projects.
-To push myself further, I automated the deployment using Terraform, making the project more efficient compared to manually configuring AWS resources via the console.

 ### 🌟 Project Overview
 This project fetches real-time NBA game updates and delivers them to subscribers via email using AWS services.
 It leverages **AWS Lambda, SNS (Simple Notification Service), and EventBridge** for automation and notifications, with **Terraform** managing infrastructure as code.